Gabriel-Benoit/EzInvoiceRS/README.md

 ## Changing data structure & template

 Powershell scripts are available to re-generate a json schema from the typescript file (/json-schema/interface.ts).
-Thus it is easy to change types and template in your own fork.
+Thus it is easy to change types and template in your own fork of this repository.

+### Requirements

+-   npm
+-   cargo

+### Procedure

+1. Install scripts dependencies using the `install-scripts-deps.ps1` script
+2. Modify the file `json-schema/interface.ts`
+3. Run the script `ts-to-types-rs.ps1`
+4. Adapt the template in `src/invoice_template/mod.rs`